kommareddysakethreddy/M_Indian-Automobile-Strategic-Grouping/README.md

 ### About

-This is a data analytics project that uses feature selection techniques and unsupervised learning algorithms to segment the indian automobile brands into different strategic or competitive groups.
-This project also provides a model level grouping of cars.
+This is a data analytics project that uses feature selection techniques and unsupervised learning algorithms to segment the Indian Automobile Brands into different strategic or competitive groups.
+This project also provides grouping of cars at the car-model level.
 A car manufacturer can get to know their competitors as well as the competitive car models from other brands for a particular car model of theirs.

 ### Architecture
 #### Feature Selection -